Meow Wolf House of Eternal Return – Photo by Lindsey Kennedy

 02/26/2020

-News SXSWorld
+SXSWorld News

 There is a house in Santa Fe, New Mexico.
 The family that lived in it has vanished, having disappeared into the tangle of corridors and rooms that spill out across space and time.
 If you wander through those 70 rooms, you will encounter bizarre forests, banks of televisions, and enormous caterpillars.
 The mystery of what happened to that family is up to you as a visitor to solve.